vkislinskii/intermittent_demand_forecasting_paper/README.md

    pip install catboost
    pip install optuna
    ```
-Finally, open either of the two projects in Jupyter Notebook
+Finally, open the project in Jupyter Notebook

 #### Results
 * Comparing single models, IMAPA performed the best, and gradient boosting models performed worse than specialized approaches.
 * The CatBoost classifier improved the IMAPA model’s performance by up to 10% according to the RMSSE metric in the combination, showing that even a simple ensemble performs better than any single model.